Browse the Guide:

 Ordnance, for the war effort.
 Transcript available.
 Letter image available and photograph.
 Ms94-024.

 GREER, CHARLES P. (1877-1953).
 LETTER, 1947.
 0.1 cu. ft.
 Resident of Troutdale, Virginia.
 Lumberman, sheep owner, merchant, and land speculator.
 Typescript letter and broadside, discussing the purchase and planned improvement of auctioned lands in Troutdale, Virginia.
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-078.

 GREGORY, EARL DAVIS (1897-1972).
 PAPERS, 1919-97.
 1.6 cu. ft.